shuveb/loti/low_level.rst

 The Low-level io_uring Interface
 ================================
 Like suggested in the previous session, you are unlikely to use the low-level ``io_uring`` API in serious programs.
 But it is always a good idea to know what kind of an interface ``io_uring`` really presents.
-For this, you'll have to play around the interface ``io_uring`` directly presents to programs via the shared ring buffers and the ``io_uring`` system calls.
+For this, you'll have to play around the interface ``io_uring`` directly presents to programs via the shared ring buffers and related ``io_uring`` system calls.
 A good example and a simple one at that can present this interface well.
 To this end, here, we present an example that emulates the Unix ``cat`` utility.
 To keep things simple, we shall create a program that presents ``io_uring`` one operation at a time, waits for it to finish and presents the next operation and so on.
 While a real program might as well use synchronous/blocking calls to get work done this way, the main aim of this program is to familiarize you with the ``io_uring`` interface without other program logic potentially getting in the way.

-Familiarity with the :c:func:`readv` system call
+Familiarity with the :man:`readv(2)` system call
 ------------------------------------------------
-To get a good understanding of this example, you will need to be familiar with the `readv <http://man7.org/linux/man-pages/man2/readv.2.html>`_ system call.
+To get a good understanding of this example, you will need to be familiar with the :man:`readv(2)` system call.
 If you aren't familiar with it, I suggest you read `a more gentler <https://unixism.net/2020/04/io-uring-by-example-part-1-introduction/>`_ introduction and then return back here to continue.

 Introduction to the low-level interface
 ---------------------------------------
 ``io_uring``‘s interface is simple.
 There is a submission queue and there is a completion queue.
 In the submission queue, you submit information on various operations you want to get done.
-For example, for our current program, we want to read files with :c:func:`readv`, so we place a submission queue request describing it as part of a submission queue entry (SQE).
-Since it is a queue, you can place many requests.
-As many as the queue depth (which you can define) will allow.
+For example, in our current program, we want to read files with :man:`readv(2)`, so we place a submission queue request describing it as part of a submission queue entry (SQE).
+Also, you can place more than one request.
+As many requests as the queue depth (which you can define) will allow.
 These operations can be a mix of reads, writes, etc. Then, we call the :c:func:`io_uring_enter` system call to tell the kernel that we’ve added requests to the submission queue.
 The kernel then does its jujitsu and once it has done processing those requests, it places results in the completion queue as part of a CQE or a completion queue entry one for each corresponding SQE.
-These CQEs can be accessed from user space.
+These CQEs can be accessed from user space instantly since they are placed in a buffer is shared by kernel and user space.

 We covered this particular advantage of ``io_uring`` earlier, but the astute reader would have noticed that this interface of filling up a queue with multiple I/O requests and then making a single system call as opposed to one system call for each I/O request is already more efficient.
-To take efficiency a notch further up, io_uring support a mode where the kernel polls for entries you make into the submission queue without you even having to call io_uring_enter() to inform the kernel about newer submission queue entries.
+To take efficiency a notch further up, ``io_uring`` supports a mode where the :ref:`kernel polls for entries <sq_poll>` you make into the submission queue without you even having to call :c:func:`io_uring_enter` to inform the kernel about newer submission queue entries.
 Another point to note is that in a life after Specter and Meltdown hardware vulnerabilities were discovered and operating systems created workarounds for it, system calls are more expensive than ever.
 So, for high performance applications, reducing the number of system calls is a big deal indeed.

 Before you can do any of this, you need to setup the queues, which really are ring buffers with a certain depth/length.
 You call the :c:func:`io_uring_setup` system call to get this done.
 We do real work by adding submission queue entries to a ring buffer and reading completion queue entries off of the completion queue ring buffer.
 This is an overview of how this io_uring interface is designed.

 Completion Queue Entry
 ^^^^^^^^^^^^^^^^^^^^^^
 Now that we have a mental model of how things work, let’s look at how this is done in a bit more detail.
 Compared to the submission queue entry (SQE), the completion queue entry (CQE) is very simple.
 So, let’s look at it first.
 The SQE is a ``struct`` using which you submit requests.
 You add it to the submission ring buffer.
-The CQE is an instance of a ``struct`` which the kernel responds with for every SQE ``struct`` instance that is added to the submission queue.
+The CQE is an instance of an ``io_uring_cqe`` structure which the kernel responds with for every ``io_uring_sqe`` structure instance that is added to the submission queue.
 This contains the results of the operation you requested via an SQE instance.

 .. code-block:: c